 Cash and cash equivalents comprise cash on hand and demand deposits, and other short-term highly liquid investments that are readily convertible to a known amount of cash and are subject to an insignificant risk of changes in value.
-These are initially and subsequently recorded at fair value.
+These are initially recorded at fair value and subsequently carried at amortised cost.